aormsby/Fork-Sync-With-Upstream-action/README.md

 [Open in Visual Studio Code](https://open.vscode.dev/aormsby/Fork-Sync-With-Upstream-action)

+## Limited Support

+Please note that I am no longer actively working on this project.
+For the moment, I will continue curating fixes and updates, and I will consider merging your proposed PRs as long as they come with test support, well-documented changes, and have been thoroughly proven to work as expected.
+I've opened the Discussion tab on this repo, so please feel free to chat about anything there.
+Perhaps with enough interest we can continue development as a community.
+Thanks for using this Action.
+Happy coding.

+## About

 An action with forks in mind!
 Automatically sync a branch on your fork with the latest commits from the original repo.
 Keep things up to date!

 **Bonus:** This action can also sync between branches on any two repositories.
 So you have options. :slightly_smiling_face: